Mookambika: Veneration

 According to popular tradition, during the period Mookambika had slain Kamasura, a sage from Kollur performed penance to both the Trimurti and Tridevi and requested for a murti (idol) of all these deities to be established on the spot that he performed the penance.
 They granted this wish, and became a linga with a golden line, a rekha, splitting in the middle, so that one side represented the Trimurti and the other, the Tridevi.
 Over time, Adi Shankara is regarded to have found a vigraham, or an idol, which replicated Mookambika, and established it behind the linga, to form the sanctum sanctorum of the Mookambika temple, in Kollur, Karnataka.
 The goddess is venerated as Saraswati in the morning, Lakshmi at noon, and Parvati during the evening.

 Another popular legend associated with Mookambika and Adi Shankara states that Adi Shankara wanted to build a temple for the goddess Saraswati in Kerala and thus performed penance to please the deity.
 Saraswati agreed to Adi Shankara's request, provided he led her to Kerala without looking back at her.
 He agreed to this condition but soon realized that the Goddess's anklets no longer jingled and so, curiosity overtook him, and he looked behind.
 Because he broke her condition, Saraswati stayed at the spot (Kollur) where he had turned.
 But because Adi Shankara had performed austerities for her, the goddess agreed that she would be part of the Chottanikkara Temple in Kerala as well as in the Mookambika temple.
 Thus, the doors of the Chottanikkara Temple are opened right after those of the Mookambika Temple.
-The main mantra used to venerate Mookambika devi mantra is the Mahalakshmi Astakam Stotram Written by Lord Indra.
+The main mantra used to venerate Mookambika devi mantra is the Mahalakshmi Astakam Stotram written by Indra.